school510587/BrlIMEHelper/readme.md

 | 6     | Click the right mouse button once at the current mouse position | None | Set the navigator object to the current object under the mouse pointer and speak it | `[Win]+[T]` |
 | None | Braille space | `[Win]+[Space]` | `[Alt]+[Space]` | `[Win]+[Shift]+[Space]` |

+#### Functions without Any Predefined Input Gesture

+##### Force NVDA to show the current braille message indefinitely
+Most users configure NVDA to automatically dismiss the current braille message within a few seconds.
+If it is necessary to read some message carefully, then the user can execute this function through a self-defined input gesture.
+The message will stay on the braille display as if the "Show indefinitely" checkbox in the NVDA preference settings were checked.
+Thus, it is suggested to bind the function to a handy gesture, which may be completed within a few seconds.

 ### Options

 #### Automatically enable braille keyboard simulation when NVDA starts